$19.95 – $35.95

 The Ayer’s Pear is made by using plant tissue from the original tree and attaching it to the new roots.
-This is essentially giving you an identical tree of the one you see in the picture and description.
+This essentially gives you an identical tree to the one you see in the picture and description.

 PLANTING INSTRUCTIONS FOR AYER’S PEAR

-Plant at least 2 different pear varieties within close proximity to each other to ensure pollination.
-The varieties of grafted pears we have for sale will blossom and overlap each other giving you excellent pollination.
+Plant at least two different pear varieties near each other to ensure pollination.
+The varieties of grafted pears we have for sale will blossom and overlap each other, giving you excellent pollination.
 The Danville Kieffer pear tree is an excellent pollinator for both Asian and European varieties of pears.

-Plant all pear trees in moist, well drained soil with a soil ph between 5.5 – 7.2 with adequate nutrient levels for optimal growth.
+Plant all pear trees in moist, well-drained soil with a soil ph between 5.5 – 7.2 with adequate nutrient levels for optimal growth.
 The above soil conditions will provide the most growth and fruit production.
-Pears are one fruit tree which will also tolerate acidic soils with poor fertility.
+Pears are one fruit tree that tolerates acidic soils with poor fertility.
 Ayer’s pear requires at least 6 hours of sunlight for fruit production and growth.
 Space trees 20′ apart and use cages of at least 5′ to protect your trees.
-This will ensure your deer eat your fruit in a few years and not your trees this year.
+This will ensure your deer eat your fruit in a few years, not your trees this year.

 DROP TIME SEPTEMBER